 Bacon Jam can be used in so many different ways!
 It can be served as a snack with crackers, on a charcuterie board with other meats and cheeses, as a sandwich spread, over toast with fried eggs, and so much more.

-As long as your Bacon Jam is stored in an airtight container, it will last for up to 3 weeks in the fridge.
+As long as your Bacon and Onion Jam is stored in an airtight container, it will last for up to 3 weeks in the fridge.
 Because of the low acidity and low sugar content that helps other preserves stay good for long periods of time, it is not recommended that you can Bacon Jam, or any other kind of meat or low acid foods.
 Of course for aesthetic purposes you can absolutely store or gift them in mason jars.

 Yes!
 The easiest way to freeze Bacon Jam is in freezer bags.
 It can be stored frozen for up to 4 months and thawed overnight in the fridge.